inzk0518/tp/docs/DeveloperGuide.md

       Use case ends

-#### Use case: Associate property to client
+#### Use case: Associate property to contact

 **Main Success Scenario:**

-1. User chooses to associate property to client
+1. User chooses to associate property to contact
-2. System requests property details and client details
+2. System requests property details and contact details
 3. User enters the required information
 4. System stores the required information
 5. System displays a success message